Steeve Reeves

 matinee crowd in 1964); and the climactic showdown between Hercules

-cinematography.
+and Lyco, shot in an atmospheric Roman grotto.
 Fantoma's DVD is transferred in its original 2.35:1 aspect ratio and anamorphically enhanced, from a virtually pristine Technicolor print of the original Italian-language dub.
 There is only the lightest of speckling evident; otherwise it's crisp and clean, with lush, richly-saturated color, and excellent contrast and detail.
 Optional English subtitles are included, as well as the (continental) English-dubbed soundtrack.
 Unless you're extremely subtitle-phobic, I recommend the Italian-language soundtrack with the subtitles.
 The English dubbing gives the film a campier, less serious tone and often renders the dialogue much more prosaically than the subtitles (example: Hercules's final words to Deianira in the subtitled version, "Man's love is passionate, but often inconsistent.
 Ours will last forever"; in the English dub, "As long as Theseus steals other men's girls, I have nothing to worry about.")
 Unfortunately we don't get to hear Christopher Lee's actual voice in either version.
 The DVD also includes excellent Tim Lucas liner notes; a gallery of approximately 45 color and B&W stills, posters, and ad mats; and a comparatively rough-looking trailer, matted to about 1.66:1 and suffering from medium to heavy scratching and lining, poor color, and merely acceptable sharpness and detail.
 The film is broken into 16 chapter stops and the Dolby 2.0 mono sound is full and clear.
 The definitive edition of an unmercifully neglected film.
 Submission

 Guidelines • About